Station VII: Main square

 Schiele Folder EN

-[Translate to English:] The year was 1317.
-It would be twenty years before the outbreak of the Hundred Years’ War between France and England.
-It was the age of the rising middle classes and of merchants and traders.
-Even then Tulln was a major economic hub.
-The medieval historical center of Tulln had a large marketplace with fountain, sewers and paved streets.
-The first big fair in the 14th century lasted two weeks and attracted traveling tradesman from far away.
-First people traded, bartered and peddled.
-Then they talked and celebrated.
-Nowhere else could people find out so much about what was going on in the world, nowhere else could they backhandedly spread so many rumors and share so much gossip.
+1317: The Hundred Years' War between France and England will not begin for another twenty years.
+It is the time of the rising bourgeoisie.
+And the time of the merchants.
+Tulln is already a central economic hub.
+The medieval town center is a large marketplace with fountains, sewers and paved paths.
+The first big fair in the 14th century lasted two weeks and traveling traders came from far and wide.
+First there is bartering, haggling and peddling.
+Then there is chatting and partying.
+Nowhere else can you find out so much about what is happening in the world.
+Nowhere else are so many rumors spread and gossip stories told.

-Six hundred years later trade would still be blooming on the main square in Tulln.
-The Schieles also sent their maid to the farmer’s market.
-She arrived with a milk can in her hand and a large shopping basket on her arm.
-She walked from stall to stall.
-Fresh fruits and vegetables were being sold as well as necessities.
-There were wooden spoons and cast-iron pans, polish for the fine furniture of her master and mistress, and soft soap for the kitchen floor.
-The housewives appeared later to shop.
-They might haggle with the stallkeepers, who were loudly hawking their wares.
-Or they might take a glance at the big cattle and pig market, where animals were traded live until the mid-20th century.
+Six hundred years later, trade is still flourishing on Tulln's main square.
+The Schiele family also sends their maid to the farmers' market.
+Milk can in hand.
+The large shopping basket on her arm.
+She goes from stall to stall.
+Fresh fruit and vegetables are on offer.
+And everyday goods.
+Wooden cooking spoons and iron pans.
+Polishes for the noble furniture of the manor.
+And soft soap for the kitchen floor.
+Later, the housewives come to shop.
+They haggle with the stallholders, who loudly advertise their wares.
+Or take a look at the large cattle and pig market, where animals were traded alive until the middle of the 20th century.

 [Translate to English:]